Gurvirr/Wave-Function-Collapse/README.md

 # About
 In quantum physics, a wave function **collapses** when it transitions from a hypothetical **superposition** -- a phenomenon that allows a quantum system to exist in multiple states at once -- to a **singular** state.

-On the other hand, the **Wave Function Collapse Algorithm** is a computational technique used in artificial intelligence and procedural generation.
+The **Wave Function Collapse Algorithm** on the other hand is a computational technique used in artificial intelligence and procedural generation.
 The algorithm iterates through each cell in a definitive grid which all begin with the same possiblity of potential, distinct patterns called **tiles**.
 The initial possibility of unique tiles in a singular cell is equal to the total number of tiles.
 These possibilities are named the **entropy** of the cell and begin to decrease when the program accounts for tile neighbours and the preset constraints of each tile.
 This causes these patterns to **collapse** into a coherent and visually appealing result.

 # Usage
 #### To begin generating your own patterns...